REStud/data-editor/policy.md

 <details class="dcas-panel" markdown="1">
 <summary>Your paper does not use data or you only simulated data (Rule #3)</summary>
 <div class="dcas-content" markdown="1">
-Your paper is still subject to the Data and Code Availability Standard if you have code that generates  output.
+Your paper is still subject to the Data and Code Availability Standard if you used code to generate output.
 In that case, you must submit a replication package.
-We do not require a package for figures that could essentially be drawn by hand, or for TikZ diagrams whose coordinates are not computed.
 If in doubt, please contact the Data Editor for clarification.

 If you simulated data, you must include the code that generates it together with the code that analyzes it